Megha1001/NextStep/System_Design/HLD/instagram/hld.md

 ### Network Or Bandwidth Estimation
-- How much data flows into and out of our system per second Data flowing into our system per second also known as - Ingress Data flowing out of our system per second also known as egress
+- How much data flows into and out of our system per second
+    - Data flowing into our system per second also known as - Ingress
+    - Data flowing out of our system per second also known as egress

 - Ingress calculation
-    - It should be store someone in our system -> Storage = 216TB/day
+    - It should be store somewhere in our system -> Storage = 216TB/day
         In sec = 216TB / (24* 60 *60) = 2.5GB

 - Egress calculation